Journal of Economic Literature

 The Journal of Economic Literature is a peer-reviewed academic journal, published by the American Economic Association, that surveys the academic literature in economics.
-It was established in 1963 as the Journal of Economic Abstracts, and is currently one of the highest ranked journals in economics.
+It was established by Arthur Smithies in 1963 as the Journal of Economic Abstracts, and is currently one of the highest ranked journals in economics.
 As a review journal, it mainly features essays and reviews of recent economic theories (as opposed to the latest research).
 The editor-in-chief is Steven Durlauf.
 In January 2022, the AEA announced that David Romer would become the editor beginning in July 2022.

 The journal originated a widely used classification system for publications in the field of economics.